Abdul-Mukit/dope_with_hand_tracking/README.md

 In order to overcome these problems in this project, I tried out merging 3 different methods.
 To rectify the dark image (due to low exposure settings of camera) I added a gamma correction methods which makes the image brigher.
-Following are two images demostrating the gamma correction effect.
-Notice how the image gets brigher on the right after gamma correction.
+Following are two captured images before and after the gamma correction respectively.
+Notice how the image gets brigher after gamma correction.
 The performance jump due to gamma correction is very clear.
 [A demonstraion of the gammar correction and how it helps tracking hands in the dark is demonstrated in this video](https://youtu.be/Khy8U_zXDC4).